Rank Metric Decoder Architectures for Random Linear Network Coding with Error Control: Introduction

+Network coding \cite{Ahlswede00} is a promising candidate for a new unifying design paradigm for communication networks, due to its advantages in throughput and robustness to network failures.
+Hence, network coding is already used or considered in gossip-based data dissemination, 802.11 wireless ad hoc networking, peer-to-peer networks, and mobile ad hoc networks (MANETs).

 Random linear network coding (RLNC) \cite{Ho06} is arguably the most important class of network coding.
-Instead of using network coding operations centrally designed to achieve the maximum throughput based on the network topology, RLNC treats all packets as vectors over some finite field and forms an outgoing packet by linearly combining incoming packets using random coefficients.
+RLNC treats all packets as vectors over some finite field and forms an outgoing packet by linearly combining incoming packets using random coefficients.
 Due to its random linear operations, RLNC not only achieves network capacity in a distributed manner, but also provides robustness to changing network conditions.
 Unfortunately, it is highly susceptible to errors caused by various reasons, such as noise, malicious or malfunctioning nodes, or insufficient min-cut~\cite{Kotter08}.
 Since linearly combining packets results in error propagation, errors greatly deteriorate the throughput of network coding and seriously undermine both reliability and security of data.
-Thus, error control for random linear network coding is critical and has received growing attention recently (see, for example, \cite{Kotter08,Silva08}).
+Thus, error control for random linear network coding is critical.

 Error control schemes proposed for RLNC assume two types of transmission models.
-The schemes of the first type depend on and take advantage of the underlying network topology or the particular linear network coding operations performed at various network nodes.
+The schemes of the first type (see, for example, \cite{Cai02}) depend on and take advantage of the underlying network topology or the particular linear network coding operations performed at various network nodes.
 The schemes of the second type \cite{Kotter08,Silva08} assume that the transmitter and receiver have no knowledge of such channel transfer characteristics.
 The two transmission models are referred to as coherent and noncoherent network coding, respectively.